juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 ---

 # Overview & Disclaimer
 This is a summary of the book [The Essense of Object-Orientation: Roles, Responsibilites, and Collaborations (객체지향의 사실과 오해: 역할, 책임, 협력 관점에서 본 객체지향)](http://wikibook.co.kr/object-orientation/).
 Views of this book are well-know to be both surprisingly deep and refreshing, and happily for me, quite kind for beginners like myself.
 Unfortunately, it was originally written in Korean, and there is seemingly no translation available in English.
 That is the reason why I’m trying to summarize this book in English, as clearly as possible, hoping a much bigger audience can cherish this book and the ideas from it.
 But keep in mind that, as myself is far from being a professional to this subject, this summary may contain ambiguous, or potentially hazardous ideas and expressions.
-Special thanks to [Jisoo Kim](https://blog.jisoo.net), who recommended me this book.
+Special thanks to [Jisoo Kim](https://blog.jisoo.net), who recommended me this book, and [Dongho Jung](https://github.com/0xB4DF4C3D), who reviewed and summarized this book together.

 # 0. Foreword
 - The concept of *object-orientation* brings a lot of controversy in software communities, despite the fact that the concept had been widely used for decades.
 This phenomena tells us that there is no unified definition, or realization of the concept.